 - Private Mortgage Insurance: $114

 Keep in mind that mortgage payments will include different items for different home types and financing options.
-A monthly mortgage payment for a condo or townhome may include condo or homeowner's association fees.
-A borrower who puts down 20 percent or more of their home’s purchase price isn’t typically required to pay monthly private mortgage insurance.
+For example, a monthly mortgage payment for a condo or townhome may include some form of association fee.
+In terms of insurance, a borrower who puts down 20 percent or more of their home’s purchase price isn’t typically required to pay monthly private mortgage insurance.

 If you are looking for more homebuying information, our Mortgage 101 Handbook is a great resource for first-time and repeat homebuyers.